pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - sign up and login to web apps using your Apple ID, but you choose what details of your Apple account you share
     - it creates a random email addresses and emails are forwarded to the real inbox.
 Each app gets a different, random email address
     - Available on iOS, macOS, tvOS and the web
+    - accounts are already verified and protected by [2-factor authentication](https://support.apple.com/en-us/HT204915)
 - HomeKit privacy improvements
     - *HomeKit Secure Video*: your home videos are analyzed locally on your HomeKit hub device (HomePod, AppleTV or iPad) and only the analysis result is uploaded to your iCloud account and made available to apps.
 Them won't get the original video and it is never uploaded on to the cloud
     - HomeKit coming to routers, it actually is a firewall to stop private home-related data going out